Mauli Chandra Sharma: Bharatiya Jana Sangh

 at the party's second plenary session in Bombay in 1953, Sharma was told upon his arrival that the RSS headquarters at Nagpur had decided in favour of another person and he was asked to stand down.
 Some party leaders threatened to take the matter to the open meeting, forcing the RSS faction to relent.
 Sharma was then given a full slate of the Working Committee members that he was asked to appoint, which also became a matter of contention.
-Despite his resistance, the eventual composition of the Working Committee was heavily weighted in favour of the RSS faction, including such RSS leaders as Bhai Mahavir, Jagannathrao Joshi, Nana Deshkukh, Atal Bihari Vajpayee, Balraj Madhok, Bhairon Singh Shekhawat and Sunder Singh Bhandari.
+Despite his resistance, the eventual composition of the Working Committee was heavily weighted in favour of the RSS faction, including such RSS leaders as Bhai Mahavir, Jagannathrao Joshi, Nanaji Deshmukh, Atal Bihari Vajpayee, Balraj Madhok, Bhairon Singh Shekhawat and Sunder Singh Bhandari.
 Vasanthrao Oke, who was also an RSS pracharak, was not in the original list because he was seen by the RSS leadership to have become too close to the politicians.
 He was included upon Sharma's insistence.

 Sharma and Oke made efforts to recruit party workers and also to raise funds from business to finance the expansion of the Party.
 These efforts were thwarted by the RSS faction because they saw it as an effort to reduce the party's dependence on the RSS.
 At the Indore session of the Central General Council in August, Sharma's Presidential address emphasised the principles laid down in the Party constitution, namely, "secular nationalism and unflinching faith in democracy."
 However, a fuss was raised that he was too uncritical of the Government.
 A delegate from Punjab brought forward a resolution condemning the interference of the RSS in party affairs, and it was decided to refer it to a further session of the Council.